port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/rollback-argocd-deployment.md

 # Rollback ArgoCD Deployment

-In the following guide, you are going to create a self-service action in Port that executes a GitHub workflow to rollback an ArgoCD deployment.
+In this guide, we will create a self-service action in Port that executes a GitHub workflow to rollback an ArgoCD deployment.
 The rollback involves updating the deployment manifest with a new container image and creating a Github pull request (PR) for it.
 The workflow can optionally merge the PR when enabled.

 ## Prerequisites
 1. Install Port's GitHub app by clicking [here](https://github.com/apps/getport-io/installations/new)